buildpacks/spec/buildpack.md

 ### Process

 **GIVEN:**
-- An ordered list of buildpack groups resolved into buildpack implementations as described in [Order Resolution](#order-resolution)
+- An ordered list of buildpack groups resolved into component buildpacks as described in [Order Resolution](#order-resolution)
 - A directory containing application source code
 - A shell, if needed,